 Read our full Sonos Move review.

-The UE Wonderboom 2 is one of the best waterproof speakers that crams a surprising amount of bass-rich sound into a small, go-anywhere enclosure.
-Its cute, orb-like design comes in a wide array of color options, and besides good looks it also enables 360-degree audio like the Megaboom 3.
+The UE Wonderboom 3 is one of the best waterproof speakers that crams a surprising amount of bass-rich sound into a small, go-anywhere enclosure.
+Balanced sound and a portable design make it a great companion, while the Outdoor Boost feature does its job.
+And for most people 14 hours of battery life is plenty.

 The LG XBoom Go PL7 is another cylindrical wireless speaker, but this is no boring copycat.
 In fact it’s one of the most exciting-looking speakers around, with a stylish soft-touch finish and integrated LED lighting that add some visual pop to your playlists.